Ukerma/phoneBook/README.md

 # phoneBook
- This is a phone book porhect made with C.
+ This is a phone book project made with C.